 For the 2020-2021 academic year (August 15, 2020 - August 14, 2021), Columbia University is offering The Columbia Plan to meet students’ health-related needs beyond the on-campus services offered by Columbia Health.
 The Columbia Plan includes benefits for medical and mental health conditions including but not limited to chiropractic care, prescriptions, travel abroad benefits and more.
 The Columbia Plan is a worldwide plan providing access to coverage throughout the U.S. and internationally.

 Health and Safety Protocols

-Is the Columbia Community Health Compact still in effect for spring term?
+Is the Columbia Community Health Compact still in effect for summer term?

 Columbia will still uphold and enforce the Community Health Compact for any Columbia affiliate who interacts with campus, including the limited number of students who will be in Columbia Housing as well as any students who may access campus while living elsewhere.

 Have the health and testing protocols changed for the limited students who will be in residence or for those off-campus who may access campus on occasion?

 Columbia will continue to conduct symptom attestation for those accessing campus and testing plans for those in residence will continue as recently communicated.